Paul Rand

-A spotlight on the iconic work of Paul Rand; the ‘father of the modern graphic design industry’.
+Paul Rand: The iconic work of the father of the modern graphic design industry.

 Everything is design.
 Everything!